-Although there is a growing demand for software engineers, there is also a shortage of skilled and qualified software engineers in the job market.
+Although there is a growing demand for software engineers, with more than 70,000 vacancies currently, there is also a shortage of skilled and qualified software engineers in the job market.
+It is further evident by the reports from IDC they have predicted a shortfall of 4 million developers by 2025.
 Highlighting in-demand skills will immediately make your resume stand out.

 In this article, we’ll help you understand how to include the right skills to make your resume stand out.
 Here are the tips we’ll cover:

 - Include a Balanced Mix of Hard and Soft Skills

 - List Only Relevant Skills